LTE Advanced: History

-LTE Advanced (LTE+) is a mobile communication standard and a major enhancement of the Long Term Evolution (LTE) standard.
+The LTE+ format was first proposed by NTT DoCoMo of Japan and has been adopted as the international standard.
 It was formally submitted as a candidate 4G to ITU-T in late 2009 as meeting the requirements of the IMT-Advanced standard, and was standardized by the 3rd Generation Partnership Project (3GPP) in March 2011 as 3GPP Release 10.

-The LTE+ format was first proposed by NTT DoCoMo of Japan and has been adopted as the international standard.
-LTE standardization has matured to a state where changes in the specification are limited to corrections and bug fixes.
-The first commercial services were launched in Sweden and Norway in December 2009 followed by the United States and Japan in 2010.
-More LTE networks were deployed globally during 2010 as a natural evolution of several 2G and 3G systems, including Global system for mobile communications (GSM) and Universal Mobile Telecommunications System (UMTS) in the 3GPP family as well as CDMA2000 in the 3GPP2 family.

 The work by 3GPP to define a 4G candidate radio interface technology started in Release 9 with the study phase for LTE-Advanced.
 Being described as a 3.9G (beyond 3G but pre-4G), the first release of LTE did not meet the requirements for 4G (also called IMT Advanced as defined by the International Telecommunication Union) such as peak data rates up to 1 Gb/s.
 The ITU has invited the submission of candidate Radio Interface Technologies (RITs) following their requirements in a circular letter, 3GPP Technical Report (TR) 36.913, "Requirements for Further Advancements for E-UTRA (LTE-Advanced)."
 These are based on ITU's requirements for 4G and on operators’ own requirements for advanced LTE.

 Major technical considerations include the following: